 In addition to legislation and regulation, tobacco control strategies have also included litigation.
 Evidence of the tobacco industry’s long history of deception and suppression of information about the health hazards of its products has led to several waves of civil and class action lawsuits.
 The legal decision in United States v.
 Philip Morris, the U.S. government’s monumental racketeering case against cigarette manufacturers, exposed the industry’s deceit and fraud in its marketing and manufacture of products over the years.
 Findings from this decision, and other recent successful challenges to the tobacco industry, have spurred countries to join a global movement and ratify the world’s first health treaty to reduce and prevent tobacco use.

-This section includes information on the most effective legal and policy measures that health leaders and policymakers can take to control the epidemic of tobacco use in the United States and abroad.
+The Tobacco Control Legal Consortium (TCLC), a program of the Public Health Law Center, supports tobacco control policy change and the tobacco control movement throughout the United States.
+This section includes information developed by the Consortium on the most effective legal and policy measures that health leaders and policymakers can use to control the epidemic of tobacco use in the United States and abroad.